underhillanna/PhotosynQ-Documentation/help/_macros_Coding_and_Functions.md

 + **Info**: Just let users know that (color:blue)
 + **Warning**: Give users a warning, that there might be something wrong and they should take a closer look (color: yellow)
 + **Danger**: Use this message, when you think something went terribly wrong.
-In the future, measurments containing this message will be flagged as bad datapoints automatically. (color:red)
+In the future, measurements containing this message will be flagged as bad data points automatically. (color:red)

 To add messages, use the Functions menu and select the type of measurement you need.
 Replace the word `message` with your message.